beatriz-gutierrez/GettingAndCleaningData/CodeBook.md

-# GettingAndCleaningData - CodeBook
+# Getting and Cleaning Data - Code Book

-**DS Specialization**
+**Data Science Specialization**

 This codebook describes each variable and its units, the data, and any transformations or work that you performed to clean up the data.

-There are tow text files as result of the transformations done in the run_analysis.R script, which are the following:
+There are two text files as result of the transformations done in the run_analysis.R script, which are the following:

-- by_activity_subject_header.txt
-  Contains the header of the result file.
+- "*by_activity_subject_header.txt*": contains the header of the result file.
-- by_activity_subject_data.txt
-  Contains the data from the train and test files, group by the activity and the subject The columns are the following:
+- "*by_activity_subject_data.txt*": contains the data from the train and test files, group by the activity and the subject.

+The type of each variable is described as follows:

         Activity: chr
         Subject: int
         TimeDomainSignal.BodyAccelerometer.Mean.CoordX: num